-To participate in the tender, you will need to complete and submit the on-line application form that is available on the BCT's Credit Offer Portal.
+To participate in the tender, you will need to register for the BCT's Offsets Portal (as outlined in section 3.2) then complete and submit the on-line application form that is available on the BCT's Credit Offer Portal.
 Read the Guide to the Credit Offer Portal before submitting your tender application.
 This will help you avoid common mistakes that may result in your bids being ineligible.